dmidlo/histdata.com-tools/docs/reconstruction-persistence-contracts.md

 actual rows or partitions exceed those conservative estimates or if staged and final bytes exceed the bound policy.

+The default policy admits nine retained members so the public v2.5 marked-Hawkes plan can preserve the complete three observation-scenario by three feed-transition-scenario cross-product.
+An explicitly supplied smaller limit remains authoritative and fails preflight rather than dropping a scenario.

 This preflight is the final-storage complement to #442's all-member computation and scratch estimate.
 Omitted ensemble members remain reproducible compact artifacts; they are not silently materialized as final Parquet.